cubismod/ryanwallace.cloud/ryanwallace.cloud/content/posts/inky-mbta-tracker-guide.md

 title = 'Inky MBTA Tracker Guide'
 +++

 Here is my step by step guide of how to setup the inky-mbta-tracker.
+This is a real time [e-ink](https://shop.pimoroni.com/products/inky-what?variant=21441988558931) transit departure board for the MBTA (Massachusetts Bay Transit Authority).
+It supports tracking multiple stations and lines and displays departures based on if you can actually reach them.

+Please check [Required Components](#required-components) to learn what you will need to buy for this project.

 ![Image of the tracker display showing a few departures](/images/IMG_0818.jpg)